Fiquem/CS4052-Computer-Graphics/README.md

 CS4052-Computer-Graphics
 ========================

-Stuff I did for my computer graphics course which was the best course ever and I already miss it ;_;
+Stuff I did for my computer graphics course

 Should clarify that I didn't write anything in the libs folder, just stole it so my game'd run!